landru27/hexcraft/blog/chapter-02-weakened-creepers.md

 ### read the existing bytecode to understand the actual program flow

 Here is where we can make good use of the Bytecode view of acs.class.
 The JD-GUI view looks like normal .java source code, and we see things like `private int bA = 3;`.
 In reality, operations such as assignment don't take place anywhere except inside of a function.
 The code `bA = 3` is really shorthand for "during instantiation, assign bA the value of 3".
 Instantiation, of course, takes place in the constructor, whose name, while obfuscated, must match the class name.
 And, indeed, we see a method `public acs(amu arg0)`.
-Checking the Forge/MPC source code, we see that EntityCreeper does in fact have a 1-argument constructor (from which, by the way, we can conclude that the name `amu` is the obfuscated name for the World class).
+Checking the MCP / Forge source code, we see that EntityCreeper does in fact have a 1-argument constructor (from which, by the way, we can conclude that the name `amu` is the obfuscated name for the World class).

 In that constructor method, we find things that reflect what we see in the source code for the constructor, such as:
 ```